ARM-software/arm-trusted-firmware/docs/plat/arm/fvp/fvp-support.rst

    is not compatible with legacy GIC configurations.
 Therefore this FVP does not support these legacy GIC configurations.

 The *Foundation* and *Base* FVPs can be downloaded free of charge.
-See the `Arm FVP website`_.
-The Cortex-A models listed above are also available to download from `Arm's website`_.
+See the `Arm's website`_ for download options of all FVPs.

 .. note::
    The build numbers quoted above are those reported by launching the FVP